ibexa/documentation-developer/docs/guide/erp_integration/erp_logging.md

 The log communication with ERP has measuring points - points that correspond to important steps in the communication process.

-There are always two measuring points for each step, one for request and one for response.
+There are always two measuring points for each step, one for the request and one for the response.

 ### `120_complete`

-`120_complete` indicates the point before specific transport implementation and after all event handlers.
+`120_complete` indicates the point before a specific transport implementation and after all event handlers.

 The content includes all changes from the handlers and is a serialized object.
 It contains the state of data which goes either into the mapping or directly into the specific transport (e.g. SOAP).